 “In that case,” said Barlayn Lamiroth with a slow nod, “you do right to refuse – as I did right to ask.”
 His tone was equable, his mien untroubled, as he turned to leave.
 “Until we speak again – skimmjard, sponndar.”

-One was a thin-limbed youth, similar to Karph in age and build, but whereas Karph had been merely diffident, this next young fellow with his long, over-dreamy face, seemed quite vapid.
+One client was a thin-limbed youth, similar to Karph in age and build, but whereas Karph had been merely diffident, this next young fellow with his long, over-dreamy face, seemed quite vapid.
 The other visitor, broader of feature and about three thousand days older, showed some family resemblance to his companion.

 In manner, though, the contrast between the two men was stark.

 “I am Dempelath,” the older man announced, transfixing Hyala with eyes that blazed unaccountable fury.
 She hardly managed to repress a shudder at the transformation of the tone of the evening; it was as though a sudden negation of reason, a mad hostility, had caused the physical temperature of the room to drop.
-She would have asked him to leave – but she had no excuse to do that: he was formally correct; he tossed a generous handful of glowing phials into the donations basket by the door; he bowed and waited for permission to sit.
+She would have asked him to leave, only she had no excuse to do that: he was formally correct; he tossed a generous handful of glowing phials into the donations basket by the door; he bowed and waited for permission to sit.
 Therefore she felt compelled to accord the normal courtesies.

 “…And this lad is my ward, Nyav Yuhlm.”

 “First cousins, though I am a one-name and he is a two.”
-Dempelath now put on a ruthless smirk as if to say, See how little I mind, that I’m a mere backgrounder while he has full-blown two-named foregrounder swank.
+Dempelath now put on a smirk as if to say, See how little I mind, that I’m a mere backgrounder while he has full-blown two-named foregrounder swank.
 I a mere one, he a two – and I don’t care a rag.